 How to overcome the challenge of exposing your internet troll

 Tracking down internet trolls is one of the biggest challenges for anyone who has been subject to online trolling.
 Internet trolls come in all different shapes and forms.
-From a professional person wearing a tie to go to work, to an unemployed individual who spends her day in a T-shirt, making an internet users's life hell.
+From a professional person wearing a tie to go to work, to an unemployed individual who spends her day in a T-shirt, making an internet user's life hell.
 Below is a guide to help you track down your internet troll:

 The police will very rarely help you track down your internet troll.
 Even if you have circumstantial evidence, unless to hand over to the police evidence that proves beyond reasonable doubt who your internet troll is, you are likely to receive very little support from the police in tracking down your internet troll.
 Unfortunately the police are lacking the resources, financially, as well as time to invest in tracking down internet trolls.